hashicorp/learn-consul-hcs-on-azure/README.md

 ## Prerequisites

 - Your own Azure subscription
-- A resource group that contains all following resources
-  - An AKS Cluster
-  - A HashiCorp Consul Service on Azure Datacenter with a public endpoint enabled
-  - A VNet
 - The following binaries installed on the development host
   - jq
   - kubectl 1.18.0+